 Many students also take THE 261 and 262 Writing for the Theater (in the theatre department) and AMS 351 Writing About American Society, a seminar in the American Studies Program.

 We also offer special sections of ENG 120, the Colloquia in Literature, that provide practice in creative writing for beginning students: Reading and Writing Short Stories, and Reading and Writing Short Poems.
 Work in these classes can help you build a portfolio to submit for the more advanced courses.
 These classes, though limited to 18 students, are open to all students at the college; no writing samples are required.

 Writing courses above the 100–level can be repeated for credit with the permission of the instructor and of the chair.
 Only one course in writing may be taken in any one semester except by permission of the chair.

 How to Apply for the Advanced Courses

 Registration for the advanced writing courses takes place during the pre–registration period.
 Please submit a sample of your work to the English department office in Pierce 105 by the last day of pre-registration.
-Check the department website extended course descriptions to know what to submit for consideration.
+Contact Jennifer Roberts, the department’s administrative assistant, for information on what to submit for consideration.
 The professor of the course will review these portfolios and will notify the students that have been admitted; the registrar will admit ONLY those students who have gone through this process and been accepted.

 Other Courses in the Valley

 Many distinguished creative writing teachers teach at the other four colleges.
-We are trying to make our application processes more uniform, but at the moment the best way to get into a class at Amherst, Hampshire, Mt.
-Holyoke or The University of Massachusetts is to get in touch with the teacher during the pre-registration period and find out what he or she wants you to do.
-Amherst has detailed instructions for registration procedures for each class on their Web site: http://www.amherst.edu/~cwc.
+We are trying to make our application processes more uniform, but at the moment the best way to get into a class at Amherst, Hampshire, Mount Holyoke or the University of Massachusetts is to get in touch with the teacher during the pre-registration period and find out what he or she wants you to do.